1800s, before 1896

 Dudley P. Allen Fund 1935.310

 Gold discs dangling on the chests of Akan state officials and elites showed their rank and duties.
-Worn by these akrafo (“soul people”) since the 1800s, they are often linked to ɔkradware, officials who represent and purify (“wash”) the king’s soul.
+Worn by these akrafo (“soul people”) since the 1800s, they are often linked to kradware, officials who represent and purify (“wash”) the king’s soul.
 To make them, goldsmiths cast or flattened gold.
 Muslim North African gold coins likely inspired their form and material, while concentric water rings influenced their composition.
-This small disc is typical of pre-colonial examples: asantehene (king) Prempeh I reportedly owned this disk.
+This small disc is a typical pre-colonial example: asantehene (king) Prempeh I reportedly owned this disk.
 The British emptied his treasury after deposing and exiling him in 1896.
 Gold ornament making ceased until 1924; court officials now wear large discs.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.